buildtheui/DropMyFile/README.md

 ## Why?

 Ever had to send files and ended up uploading them to cloud storage like drive or using email and messaging apps like whatsapp or telegram?
 It can be a hassle.
-With DropMyFile, you can do it faster by using the same Wi-Fi connection your devices are on (LAN Network) – no need to open a bunch of apps!
+With DropMyFile, you can do it faster by using the same Wi-Fi connection your devices are on (LAN Network).

 ## How?